kevinkirkup/docker-swarm-tutorial/README.md

 Setup Docker Swarm Discovery Service
 ===============

-## Pre-Requisites

- This tutorial was written with Mac OSX in mind.
-Although Docker and VirtualBox are avialable for Linux and Windows, The steps below may not completely work in either of those environments.

- Please feel free to submit pull requests for any changes that may be needed to make this applicable for Linux and/or Windows, and I'm include them.

- * [VirtualBox]
- * [VirtualBox Extension Pack]
- * [Docker Toolbox]

 The first decision that we need to make when we are configuring our cluster is which service discovery method that we are going to use.
 There are a number of different Discover Servers supported by Docker Swarm: